-In September of 2012, I wrote this on Quora in response to a question about how to find direction, happy and fulfilling career.
-The response has hit a nerve and since then 100,000 views and about 2000 up-votes.
-Read on…
+In September of 2012, I wrote my take about finding direction, a happy and fulfilling career on Quora.
+The response hit a nerve and since been read 100,000 times and garnered about 2000 up-votes.
+Read on.

 I’m 28 years old.

-I was born in a village at the border of Indo-Pak in the house of a Sikh farmer during the period of militancy, then went to a religious boarding school in Himalayas.
-I became a young preacher and by the time I was 9 I had - toured and preached in 16 states in India, learnt classical music, sang with some great maestros.
+I was born in an Indo-Pak border village in the house of a Sikh farmer during the period of militancy.
+I then went on to attend a religious boarding school in Himalayas.
+I became a young preacher, and by the time I was 9, I had - toured and preached in 16 states in India, learned classical music, sang with some great maestros.

 Age 10.
-I was offered a full scholarship at a school in Hayes, London.
-Studied english to transition to UK.
+I was offered a full scholarship at a school in Hayes, London, and studied English to transition to the UK.
 Visa denied.
-Back to village.
+Back to the village.

 Graduated.
 Joined a tech company.
 Hated the desk job.
 Quit 3rd day.
 Joined a call center.
 Quit in two weeks.
 Auditioned for a TV news anchor in Delhi.
-Turned down the offer due to crappy environment and low ball offer.
-Decided I’m done with India.
+Turned down the offer due to the crappy environment and low ball offer.
+Decided, I’m done with India.

-Left India for US.
+Left India for the US.
 Did Masters in Southern US.
-Instead of a software company, joined a news publishing organization.
-Learnt the skills of trade.
+Instead of a software company, I joined a news publishing organization.
+Learned the skills of the trade.
 Built social websites for fun.
-Learnt film-making.
+Learned film-making.
 Shot a film, critiqued few.
-Got invited to a film festival in another country.
+I got invited to a film festival in another country.
 Dated, sky jumped, water skied, traveled, got married to a wonderful woman.

 Joined a non-profit as a volunteer.
-Learnt how Washington works.
-Built bridges with local communities and congressmen.
+Learned how Washington works.
+Built bridges between local communities and their congressmen.
 Struggled out of identity crisis.
 Met a US president.
 Got invited to the other’s White House.

-Got an offer to join Apple.
-Had to say no due to H-1B Visas (US) issues in US.
-Decided I’m done with US.
-As of writing I’m leaving the US.
+I got an offer to join Apple.
+I had to say no due to H-1B Visas (US) issues in the US.
+Decided I’m done with the US.
+As of writing, I’m leaving the US for Canada.

 Starts now :)